demisto/content-docs/README.md

 When generating the docs the `master` branch of the `content` repo will be used or if there is a matching branch with the same name as the current branch of `content-docs`, that branch will be used.

 ### Generation Code
 Code used for generating content reference docs is written in Python and resides in the `content-repo` folder.
 To setup a development environment we use [pipenv](https://github.com/pypa/pipenv).
+Make sure to install pipenv by running: `pip3 install pipenv`.
 Setup a proper Python env by running:
 ```
 pipenv install --dev
 ```